joshnguyentoronto/project-sharing-app/README.md

 &nbsp;\
 THE EXHIBIT was founded by three student: Lu Ye, Janusshan Paramasivam, and Josh Nguyen; and was build completely by them.
 With the help of three design students from GA's UXDI course: Linette Yang, Paula Abejero, Paulo Saroma; the app was build from scratch to finish in just one week.\
 &nbsp;\
-This collaborate project help us the SEI and UXDI students to gain direct experiences that is relevant to our future carrer.
+This collaborate project help us the SEI and UXDI students to gain direct experiences that is relevant to our future carrer.\
 &nbsp;\
+&nbsp;\
 Interesting fact about THE EXHIBIT:
 - It was build within only 8 days.
-- Total amount of hours the SEI student put in is estimated at least 240 hours
+- Total amount of hours the SEI student put in is estimated at least 240 hours.
 - The entire code base have at least 10,000 line of codes as of due date.